CarlosMDLR/CarlosMDLR/README.md

-# Hello everyone, I'm Carlos 👋
+# Hello there, I'm Carlos 👋
 ## I'm simply a physicist who is finishing a master in astrophysics.

 - 🔭 I'm currently finishing the master's final project, that will be uploaded to this GitHub